-Recommender system are system have the interactive recommendation a abilities , Recommender system apply knowledge discovery techniques to the problem of making product recommendations during a live customer interaction.
-These systems are achieving widespread success in E-commerce nowadays, especially with the advent of the Internet (M. Sarwar, Karypis,A. Konstan,T. Riedl)[2000] .there is many type of recommendation systems and in each one of them have different approach for recommitting (vs. Pandora , Google search ,YouTube ,amazon… ) There is two type of recommendation system
+Recommender systems have the interactive recommendation abilities, Recommender system apply knowledge discovery techniques to the problem of making product recommendations during a live customer interaction.
+These systems are achieving widespread success in E-commerce nowadays, especially with the advent of the Internet (M. Sarwar, Karypis,A. Konstan,T. Riedl)[2000] .there is many type of recommendation systems and in each one of them have different approach for recommitting (vs. Pandora , Google search ,YouTube ,amazon… ) There is tree type of recommendation system

 Content-Based, - where recommendations are based on semantic properties (preferences) of the items (users) .